VLSI-Shubh/VLSI-Shubh/README.md

 - Implements a modular UART system with transmitter, receiver, and configurable baud rate generator
 - Supports full-duplex communication using separate FSMs for transmission and reception
 - Includes 16x oversampling and loopback testing for accurate serial communication
 - Validated using Icarus Verilog simulation and GTKWave waveform analysis
+- Currently working on making the design work with FIFO (debugging errors)

 ### 🧮 [8×8 Dadda Multiplier](https://github.com/VLSI-Shubh/Delay-and-Power-Analysis-of-a-Static-8x8-Dadda-Multiplier-Circuit)
 **High-performance multiplier with hybrid logic optimization**